4x3lpri3t0/rust-play/README.md

 $ cd [project_name]
 ```

---bin flag, since we're making a binary, rather than a library.
+`--bin` flag, since we're making a binary, rather than a library.

+`cargo run` is kind of like `cargo build`, but it also then runs the produced executable.

 ----